wthrajat/terminal-group-chat/README.md

     javac ClientHandler.java
     ```

-3. Start the server:
+3. Start the Server:
     ```
     java Server
     ```

-4. Open another instance of the terminal and start the client:
+4. Open another instance of the terminal and start the ClientHandler:
     ```
+    java ClientHandler
+    ```

+5. Open another instance of the terminal and start the Client:
+    ```
     java Client
     ```

-5. Start messaging across the terminal
+6. Start messaging across the terminal

 ### Note